Gazbaba

 Gazbaba, also known as Kazbaba or Kazba, was a Mesopotamian goddess closely associated with Inanna, Nanaya and Kanisurra.
 Like them, she was connected with love and eroticism.

 Name and character

 Gazbaba's name is most likely derived from the Akkadian word kazbu, which can be translated as "sexual attraction."
 A form ending in the hypocoristic suffix -īya/-āya/-ūya, dKa-az-ba-a-a, is also attested, possibly representing an attempt at making the name more similar to Nanaya's, or resulting from confusion with a similar personal name.

 Little is known about Gazbaba's character, but she was associated with love and sex. Šurpu describes her as ṣayyaḫatu, "the smiling one," which is likely a reference to the frequent mention of smiles in Akkadian erotic literature.
-She belonged to a group of deities invoked in love incantations, which also included Inanna/Ishtar, Nanaya, Kanisurra and Ishara.
+She belonged to a group of deities invoked in love incantations, which also included Inanna/Ishtar, Nanaya, Kanisurra and Išḫara.
 For example, one such text contains the formula "Ishtar, Nanaya, Gazbaba help it!"